tfabris/BlueGigaEmpeg/README.md

 (looking at the board so that the board's large silkscreen name is readable) which is the "off" position for this switch.

+On the BlueGigaEmpeg PCB:

+Set the jumpers to "Crossover" position as shown on the silkscreen printing on the board.

 Hardware interface information and notes (internal board connections)
 ------------------------------------------------------------------------------
-The BlueGigaEmpeg interface board implements everything described below.
+The BlueGigaEmpeg interface board from Pad2Pad implements everything described below.
 The information below is for developer reference only, and you should not need to do any of the connections below yourself, unless you are developing your own interface board.

 Arduino must be the "Mega" model with three hardware serial ports built in.
 I tried it with an "Uno" model using software serial ports, and it had problems